bitprj/devrel/AStarPathfinding/blog.md

 The most efficient data structure for us to use here is a heap.
 We will be using a binary min heap because the node at the top of the heap will always have the lowest F score so we can pop it in _O(logn)_ time.
 Pushing to the heap will take the same time as well.

 Before working on the A* file we’ll have to make some edits to our Node class.
-Above, we described a few more fields that each node will need to have.
-Those being the G score, F score and predecessor.
-Since the F score is a function of the G score and H score then we’ll need to add the H score as well and additionally we’ll turn the F score into a get function instead of a field so we don’t have to remember recalculating it.
+Above, we described a few more fields that each node will need to have, those being the G score, F score and predecessor.
+Since the F score is a function of the G score and H score, we’ll need to add the H score as well, and additionally we’ll turn the F score into a get function instead of a field so we don’t have to remember to recalculate it.
 One last thing we’ll need to add to the Node class are inequality comparisons.
-Our heap has no concept of how to sort our nodes so we’ll have to explain it by defining the `__lt__()` function (stands for ‘less than’) for our class.
-The ‘smaller’ node will be the one that has the lower F score but if there is a tie we will break that tie depending on which node has the higher G score.
-Our Node class should look something like this now (please note that you will have to `import math` to get infinity in python3.5 or higher)
+Our heap has no concept of how to sort our nodes so we’ll have to explain it by defining the `__lt__()` function ('lt' stands for ‘less than’) for our class.
+The ‘smaller’ node will be the one that has the lower F score, but if there is a tie we will break that tie depending on which node has the higher G score.
+Our Node class should look something like this now (please note that you will have to `import math` to get infinity in python3.5 or higher):

 ```